torvalds/linux/Documentation/filesystems/smb/ksmbd.rst

 	$ sudo ksmbd.mountd

-6. Access share from Windows or Linux using SMB3 client (cifs.ko or smbclient of samba)
+6. Access share from Windows or GNU/Linux using SMB3 client (cifs.ko or smbclient of samba)

 Shutdown KSMBD
 ==============